-1 Bioavailability is the propensity of a substance to reach the systemic circulation, which decreases with incomplete absorption (by comparison, medicine intravenously injected is 100% bioavailable).
+Bioavailability is the propensity of a substance to reach the systemic circulation, which decreases with incomplete absorption (by comparison, medicine intravenously injected is 100% bioavailable).

-CoQ10's benefits, and its poor absorption-seek out technologies that purport to increase its absorbability.
+14. CoQ10 is a commodity product, with hundreds of different brands on the market.
+Like plaintiff, consumers of CoQ10 supplements-who are familiar both with CoQ10's benefits, and its poor absorption-seek out technologies that purport to increase its absorbability.
 Thus, according to NAD, in December 2009, "several manufacturers currently advertise 'absorbability' as one of the features of their CoQ10 supplements."

-18. Over the past several years, dietary supplement manufacturers have taken a variety of approaches to boosting the bioavailability of orally-administered CoQ10 supplements-some as simple as suspending CoQ10 powder in oil, others complex, patented processes-with varying degrees of success.
-Examples of patented technologies employed in some different CoQ10 supplements include Bio-Solv and Hydro-Q-Sorb (Tishcon Corp.), QSorb (Nature's Bounty), All-Q (DSM Nutritional Products Ltd.), and VESIsorb (Source One Global Partners, LLC).
+15. Over the past several years, dietary supplement manufacturers have taken a variety of approaches to boosting the bioavailability of orally-administered CoQ10 supplements-some as simple as suspending CoQ10 powder in oil, and others have complex, patented processes-with varying degrees of success.
+Examples of patented technologies employed in some different CoQ10 supplements include Bio-Solv and Hydro-Q-Sorb (Tishcon Corp.), Q-Sorb (Nature's Bounty), All-Q (DSM Nutritional Products Ltd.), and VESIsorb (Source One Global Partners, LLC).

-11 19.
-Because the body is comprised far more of water than fat, in order to enhance 12 the substance's dissolution, and thus absorbability, companies seriously seeking to enhance 13 CoQ10 dissolution and absorption try to make the compound maximally water-soluble.
+16. Because the body is comprised far more of water than fat, in order to enhance the substance's dissolution, and thus absorbability, companies seriously seeking to enhance CoQ10 dissolution and absorption try to make the compound maximally water-soluble.

-14 20.
-CoQ10 is one of the most popular supplements in the United States, with sales 15 over \$500 million in 2011.
+17. CoQ10 is one of the most popular supplements in the United States, with sales over \$500 million in 2011.